 This is how it breaks down:

-0x7244is the third octet, byte-reversed.
+0x7244is the third segment, byte-reversed.
 Note the version number in the second byte.

-0x90is the fourth octet, which is not byte-reversed.
+0x90is the fourth segment, which is not byte-reversed.

 You may ask yourself, well, how did we get here?